mukulsomukesh/GIva/README.md

 Home Page.

-## Log-in Page / Create-Acoount page / Forget-Password page / My-account page :-
+## Log-in Page / Create-Account page / Forget-Password page / My-account page :-

 Here, we have a Log-in window that slides from the top, when the Existing User click on the Log-in button( near to bag button) in the top-right of Navbar, User go to login page, here we integrate User authentication to check whether User email and password match with details existing in the database or not.